ilyaperepelitsa/CV/README.md

 times, informal at times too, I hope you can understand that.
 * Some projects listed here have very little to deal with Data Science.
 It's by intention.
 Some people say that they have personal projects and describe them.
 I'm showing you the code.
-With grap
+With graphs sometimes (I really do love )

 ## Contents